odrotbohm/marvin-bot/README.md

 This project uses [Flyway] for migrations.
 The decision has been made to keep the PostgreSQL sequence generation instead of the global one sequence to rule them all of Hibernate.

+The ability for Hibernate to automagically update the database for you has been disabled.
+Any changes to the database schema has to be done manually, and a migration made.

 To make a new migration create a new entity.
-The convention for tables and columns matches those of Ruby on Rails.
+The convention for tables and columns matches those of Ruby on Rails, not the default Hibernate/JPA of just naming it exactly after the class.

 An example entity with a custom set table name and a PostgreSQL table sequence.